 “The Office further verified additional evidence concerning the circumstances of Bizimana’s death.
 Accordingly, the Office confirms today that Augustin Bizimana is deceased.
 It is believed that he died in August 2000 in Pointe Noire,” IRMCT said in a statement.

-The forensic investigation was facilitated by Netherlands Forensic Institute and the United States Armed Forces DNA Identification Laboratory who IRMCT says provided critical technical support and assistance in this matter.
+investigation was facilitated by Netherlands Forensic Institute and the United States Armed Forces DNA Identification Laboratory who IRMCT says provided critical technical support and assistance in this matter.

 With the arrest of Félicien Kabuga last Saturday and today’s confirmation, the Office of the Prosecutor has now accounted for two of the three major fugitives indicted by the United Nations International Criminal Tribunal for Rwanda (ICTR).